Alfred Traeger

-Alfred Hermann Traeger OBE (2 August 1895 – 31 July 1980), known as Alf Traeger, was an Australian engineer and inventor, chiefly known for the development of the pedal radio.
+Alfred Hermann Traeger OBE (2 August 1895 – 31 July 1980), known as Alf Traeger, was an Australian engineer and inventor, chiefly known for the development of the pedal radio used by both the School of the Air and by the Royal Flying Doctor Service.

 Early life and education

 Traeger was born at Glenlee, near Dimboola, Victoria, and raised near and in Adelaide, South Australia, the son of South Australian-born parents.
 His paternal grandparents had been German migrants to the young colony in 1848.

 Traeger attended Balaklava Public School, about 92 km north of Adelaide, then Martin Luther School in Flinders Street, Adelaide, followed by two years at Adelaide Technical High School (now Glenunga International High School).
 From 1912, aged 16, he spent three years at the South Australian School of Mines and Industries, studying mechanical and electrical engineering, earning an Associate Diploma.

 At the age of 12, he built a telephone from the farmhouse to a shed, making all of the components himself.
 He had built his own radio transmitter before graduation from college.